Fyrecean/AustinAudio/README.md

 # AustinAudio
-Create and playback audio loops
+Create and playback audio loops from WAV files.
+Intented for creating soundtracks for tabletop games.
+Built using JavaFX and the Java Sound Libray.

-#### Supported File Formats:
-- WAV

-Commissioned by Austin\
-Written by Carter Schmidt
+Author: Carter Schmidt